 - Ensure that laboratory-related injuries and illnesses are reported to the Worker’s Compensation Office, EH&S, and the responsible Department Chair, and necessary forms are filed according to current policy.
 Similarly, incidents such as fires, explosions, and release of chemicals to the environment are to be reported to EH&S and the responsible Department Chair.

 - Implement procedures to avoid hazards resulting from the departure of laboratory personnel.
 Ensure that departing personnel properly label and store, or dispose of, all chemical solvents, chemical waste, research samples, etc.

 All laboratory workers (employees and students) are directly responsible for their own safety.
 Unsafe acts performed by one individual can affect (directly or indirectly) the safety and work productivity of others.
 Personnel who have health or safety concerns should contact their supervisor and/or EH&S, and should not perform the work until they are confident their concerns have been adequately addressed.
 Specific responsibilities include:

 - Knowing how to access the Chemical Hygiene Plan (this document) and being knowledgeable of requirements and procedures contained in the Plan.

-- Conducting all laboratory activities in accordance with the UNR CHP and laboratory-specific standard operating procedures.
+- Conducting all laboratory activities in accordance with the University CHP and laboratory-specific standard operating procedures.

 - Participating in required training.